glickmac/Bacterial_GenBank/README.md

 ### GRAB.py

 #### Query flag
 The query flag can take more than one input seperated by commas.
-Here we search for two subspecies of Mycobacterium abscessus: massiliense and boletti
+Here we search for two subspecies of Mycobacterium abscessus: massiliense and bolletii

 ```
-python GRAB.py -q massiliense,boletti -l subspecies
+python GRAB.py -q massiliense,bolletii -l subspecies
 ```

 Output: